-Asking the right questions is essential when interviewing for an executive position, as this will determine whether you are able to make a truly informed decision about the hire that best fits the business’ needs.
+Asking the right competency-based interview questions is essential when recruiting an executive, as the responses will provide the most relevant information to enable you to make a truly informed decision about the hire that best fits the business’ needs.
 Here are a few insightful questions to ask executives:

 Assessing the Answers

 Another factor to consider when hiring executive candidates is how the potential hire will integrate with the existing team.
-Will the different personalities supplement each other?
+Will the different personalities complement each other and add additional diversity to the SLT?
 What will the candidate add to the team?
-In addition, it is especially important at this level of recruitment to look out for red flags such as dishonesty, arrogance or poor preparation.
-Even if they are not necessarily cause to disregard the candidate right away, they are sure signs to be cautious and look deeper before moving forward.
+In addition, it is especially important at this level of recruitment to look out for red flags such as conflicting information, ‘I’ versus “we” (i.e., did they carry out the task or were they part of a team), arrogance, or poor preparation.
+Even if these red flags are not necessarily a reason to remove the candidate from the process right away, they are definitely signs to proceed with caution and look deeper before moving forward.

-When it comes to executive level interviews and finding someone that is a good fit, the importance of asking the right questions cannot be overstated.
-At the C-suite level, the best approach is to ask questions in a way that will promote natural discussion and provide insight into the individual’s values, personality and leadership style.
+When it comes to executive-level interviews and finding someone that is a good fit, the importance of asking the right questions cannot be overstated.
+At the C-suite level, the best approach is to ask competency-based interview questions in a way that will promote natural discussion and provide insight into the individual’s technical abilities, values, personality, and leadership style.

-If you’re struggling with how to interview executive candidates or would like help with finding your next top executive, get in touch today.
+If you’re struggling with how to interview executive accounting candidates, seeking corporate interview tips, or would like help with finding your next top executive, get in touch today.